Spring Training in Mesa | Visit Mesa

 Serves six “Core Beers” including its “Inside the Park” Blonde Ale with eight seasonal and specialty beers on rotation such as the recently released “I Wish I Was A Cool Kid” Kolsch style ale.

-Beer Research Institute (left) and Los Sombreros (right)
+Oro Brewing Company (left) and Los Sombreros (right)

 Accommodations:

-You cannot stay any closer to Sloan Park than the Sheraton Mesa Hotel at Wrigleyville West or the brand-new Courtyard Mesa at Wrigleyville West.
+You cannot stay any closer to Sloan Park than the Sheraton Mesa Hotel at Wrigleyville West or Courtyard Mesa at Wrigleyville West.
 Both properties are located adjacent to the ballpark and practically share their parking lots.
 Let us just say you will not have to drive to the game and pre-game tailgating is possible there on site.
 Both hotels also offer seasonal packages that include highly sought-after tickets to games at Sloan Park while supplies last.

 Where to get Breakfast: